alexandrah1704/MAGs-visualization/README.md

 - bakta plot
 - Rank distribution diagram...

-All plots are saved in an user-defined output directory.
+All plots are saved in a user-defined output directory.

 ---